Clemapfel/jluna/docs/manual.md

 ## Generator Expressions

-One of Julias most convenient features are [**generator expressions**](https://docs.julialang.org/en/v1/manual/arrays/#man-comprehensions) (also called list- or array-comprehensions).
+One of Julia's most convenient features are [**generator expressions**](https://docs.julialang.org/en/v1/manual/arrays/#man-comprehensions) (also called list- or array-comprehensions).
 These are is a special kind of syntax that creates an iterable, in-line, lazy-eval range.

 > **Hint**: A lazy-eval range is a collection that only allocates and/or computes its actual elements when that specific element is queried.
 After construction, no allocation is performed until requested by the user.